kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 Depending on the profile you choose you see a `Swagger UI` dashboard.

-## Share debug config from Microsoft Visual Studio
+## Share debug configuration from Microsoft Visual Studio

 I could not verify it online, but I think Visual Studio introduced launch settings as part of the first `ASP NET Core` release.
 Since launch profiles is a `Visual Studio` feature, I don't have much to add above the definition I've already given for the specification.
 One cool thing I like to mention is that running from `Visual Studio` `launchSettings` can reference `MSBuild` variables.
 That is a pretty handy way to provide something dynamic.